July 4. Kazinform's timeline of major events

 EVENTS

-1969 – Akbakai gold-bearing deposit is discovered in Zhambyl region.
-The gold mill is opened in 2011.
+1969 – Akbakai gold field is almost by chance discovered in Zhambyl region.

-1992 – Almaty circus school is named after singer and People’s Artist of Kazakhstan Zhusipbek Yelebekov.

-1996 – Then-President of China Jiang Zemin pays his first official visit to Kazakhstan (Almaty).
-The Heads of State sign a joint Declaration to develop political dialogue and consultations at various levels.

 2015 – Mass climbing to the top of Abai peak and high-altitude race in Almaty celebrate the 170th anniversary of great Kazakh poet and thinker Abai.